isc-projects/kea/doc/sphinx/arm/hooks.rst

    parameters point to) may have changed.

 Libraries may have additional parameters that are not mandatory, in the sense that there may be libraries that do not require them.
-However, for a specific library there is often a specific requirement to specify a certain set of parameters.
+However, for any given library there is often a requirement to specify a certain set of parameters.
 Please consult the documentation for each individual library for details.
-In the example above, the first library has no parameters.
-The second library has five parameters: specifying mail (string parameter), floor (integer parameter), debug (boolean parameter), lists (list of strings), and maps (containing strings).
+In the example above, the first library (``/opt/charging.so``) has no parameters.
+The second library (``/opt/local/notification.so``) has five parameters: specifying mail (string parameter), floor (integer parameter), debug (boolean parameter), lists (list of strings), and maps (containing strings).
 Nested parameters can be used if the library supports it.
 This topic is explained in detail in